 On February 27, 2017, Realtime Data LLC d/b/a/ IXO ("Realtime"), a non-practicing entity, sued the Company and Spectra Logic Corporation in the Eastern District of Texas for alleged infringement of four patents.
 Realtime has sued numerous other companies for infringement of these and other patents.
 Realtime seeks monetary damages and an injunction.
 On October 5, 2018, the Company reached an agreement which resulted in the dismissal with prejudice of Realtime's claims, as well as Realtime's claims against the Company's customers, to the extent those claims are based on Commvault's products.
-In connection with matter, the Company accrued \$1,400 of General and administrative expense in the three and six months ended September 30, 2018.
-The Company has concluded that any loss related to this matter in excess of this accrual is remote.
+In the nine months ended December 31, 2018, the Company recorded \$1,400 of General and administrative expense related to the settlement of this matter.
+The Company has concluded that any loss related to this matter in excess of this amount is remote.
 However, due to the inherent uncertainties of litigation, the Company cannot accurately predict the ultimate outcome of this matter.